-A.3 Reclassifying workers across labor market states
+A.5 Reclassifying workers across labor market states

 Here, we describe our approach to correct for measurement issues for self-reported employment status that became important at the onset of the Covid-19 pandemic.
-First, as noted by the BLS, workers who should have been classified as being on temporary layoff instead were classified as absent from work for reason "other".40 Thus, we re-classify "excess" employed workers absent without pay for reason "other" as being on temporary layoff (relative to a January 2020 baseline).41 Second, at the beginning of the pandemic, there was an unusually large flow of workers moving from employment to out-of-the-labor-force (OLF) but willing to take a job.42 The flow is particularly large for workers who are not searching for stated reasons including that they believe that there is no work available in their area of expertise, that they could not find work, or for reasons classified as "other".
+First, as noted by the BLS, workers who should have been classified as being on temporary layoff instead were classified as absent from work for reason "other".
+Thus, we re-classify "excess" employed workers absent without pay for reason "other" as being on temporary layoff (relative to a January 2020 baseline).
+Second, at the beginning of the pandemic, there was an unusually large flow of workers moving from employment to out-of-the-labor-force (OLF) but willing to take a job.
+The flow is particularly large for workers who are not searching for stated reasons including that they believe that there is no work available in their area of expertise, that they could not find work, or for reasons classified as "other".
 Hence, we reclassify excess nonparticipations for such reasons as in jobless unemployment.
 In correcting for such measurement issues, we must simulataneously correct for erroneously recorded stocks and flows.

 Before we describe the correction, we show the outcome of our adjustment in Figure A.6.
 The figure plots raw and adjusted stocks of temporary-layoff and jobless unemployment, as well as raw and adjusted transition probabilities.
-Under the reclas-
+Under the reclassification procedure, the stock of workers in jobless unemployment is higher (as are flows from employment to jobless unemployment); and the stock of workers in temporary layoff unemployment is higher (as are flows from employment to temporary-layoff